sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 _The Problem of the Liturgical Reform_ was edited by de la Rocque[^14], so it is quite possible that de la Rocque and Ratzinger were aware of each other.

 At this point, I had no clues as to where my _Theologische_ Version quotation might be.
 I'd requested the 1990 and 1991 _Theologische Revue_ journal issues, which yielded nothing.
 I'd requested de la Rocque's 2002 French article reprinted in the Angelus, which did not get a response.
-Ratzinger's speech from the 2001 Fontgombault conference, While thought-provoking, it did not have my quotation either.
+Ratzinger's speech from the 2001 Fontgombault conference, while thought-provoking, did not have my quotation either.

 # A return to Monsignor Gamber